leogottardi/leogottardi/README.md

 ### Hey there!
 Welcome to my repositories! 👋🚀

-- 💻 NodeJS, TypeScript, Elixir, RabbitMQ, Microservices, AWS, SQL, NoSQL.
+- 💻 NodeJS, TypeScript, RabbitMQ, Microservices, AWS, SQL, NoSQL.
 - ✨ Always learning in order to be better than yesterday.